eburakova/d-drivers/README.md

 The `requirements.txt` file contains the libraries needed for deployment. of model or dashboard - thus no jupyter or other libs used during development.

 ## Data preprocessing
-1. Have the source tables from both data deliveries in the `data` folder:
+1. Have the source tables from the three data deliveries in the `data` folder:
+    - `data/data_d-drivers_2024-03-24.xlsx`
     - `data/data_d-drivers_2024-03-26.xlsx`
+    - `data/video_players_types_per_article.csv`
+2. Obtain other features with the code from the notebooks:
+    - `data/data_scraped.csv`
+    - `data/clickbait.csv`
-    - `data/data_d-drivers_2024-03-26.xlsx`
+    - `data/data_trends_classified.csv`

-Unfortunately, nothing will work if you don't have the data
+>Unfortunately, nothing will work if you don't have the data

 2. Find the scraped pages archive `pages.zip` in Slack or on our server; extract it into the `data` folder